 Jundoor (Quandamooka skin name meaning Iron Bark Tree)

-Nangalla (Walpiri skin name Emu Dreaming)
+Nangalla (Walpiri skin name Emu Dreaming).

 Copyright Jo Fay Duncan